LeightonLiu/LeightonLiu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Accountancy, the Chinese University of Hong Kong, 2024 - Present
-* M.S. in Jekyll, GitHub University, 2014
+* MPhil. in Accounting, Shanghai University of Finance and Economics, 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.B.A. inAccounting, Shanghai University of Finance and Economics, 2022

 Work experience
 ======